 During my interview, Prof. Bradley mentioned that “to some extent hybridisation between closely related species is part of evolutionary history”.
 The hybridisation of polar bears and Irish brown bears occurred with no human influence showing that hybrids have occurred naturally in the past.
 It is an example of how hybrids can influence the evolution of a species and perhaps even enhance its survival.

 By U.S. law, hybrid animals can be removed from the wild to enhance the survival of the protected species.
 Conserving hybrid species is only recommended as a last resort.
 These measures could prevent species adapting and evolving through hybridisation.
 An ice-free summer is predicted for the Arctic by 2030, so unfortunately we will discover the fate of the polar bear and its potential future hybrids very soon!

-Click here to listen to my interview with Prof. Dan Bradley.
+Listen to my interview with Prof. Dan Bradley:

 Edwards CJ, Suchard MA, Lemey P, Welch JJ, Barnes I, Fulton TL, Barnett R, O’Connell TC, Coxon P, Monaghan N, Valdiosera CE, Lorenzen ED, Willerslev E, Baryshnikov GF, Rambaut A, Thomas MG, Bradley DG, & Shapiro B (2011).
 Ancient hybridization and an Irish origin for the modern polar bear matriline.
 Current biology : CB, 21 (15), 1251-8 PMID: 21737280